|Nutrition Facts (per serving)|

 In a large soup or stock pot, sauté the onions, garlic and bell peppers in the remaining olive oil until just barely soft.

-Reduce heat and add remaining ingredients, except cilantro and including the tempeh.
+Reduce heat and add remaining ingredients, except cilantro.
+Add back in the tempeh.

 Let simmer for at least 20 minutes and up to 40 minutes, stirring occasionally, and adding a bit more liquid as needed.

 Garnish with a sprinkling of fresh cilantro.